Government Transparency and Innovation: Evidence from Wireless Products: Introduction

 \section{Introduction}

-Governments have long shaped the information environment in which firms innovate.
-Venetian medieval laws constrained the movement of glass workers to maintain a technological lead \citep{amato_island_1997}.
-18th-century British parliamentary rewards system actively encouraged innovation disclosure, paying the inventor Thomas Lombe for exhibiting silk working machines in the Tower of London \citep{burrell_parliamentary_2015}.
-The 1999 U.S. American Inventor’s Protection Act accelerated the disclosure of patent applications, and likely increased technology diffusion \citep{hegde_patent_2023}.
-Today, support for open access innovation, calls for algorithmic transparency, as well as recent closures of U.S. government websites \citep{gotfredsen_fighting_2025} likewise likely impact innovation.
+Information frictions are central to theories of innovation.
+In Schumpeterian models of growth, the ease of imitation, driven in part by information frictions, determines the pace of innovation and the dynamics of market competition \citep{aghion_model_1992, aghion_competition_2001, acemoglu_innovation_2018}.
+In public economics theory, information frictions determine the inventor's ability to recover the costs of invention and govern the process through which innovation enters public knowledge \citep{nelson_simple_1959, arrow_economic_1962, anton_little_2004}.
+Balancing innovation disclosure with protection of the inventor is one of the central questions of innovation policy \citep{hall_choice_2014, bryan_innovation_2021}.

-The effects of transparency regulations on innovation may be large, given how heavily firms rely on secrecy in innovation.
-Surveys consistently find that firms rely on secrecy and lead time more than patenting in almost all industries across countries \citep{levin_appropriating_1987, arundel_relative_2001, cohen_protecting_2000, hall_choice_2014}.
-In a 1994 U.S. survey---closest to the focus of this paper---\citet[][p.
-33]{cohen_protecting_2000} finds that R\&D laboratories in the communication equipment industry report patents effective as an appropriation mechanism for 26 percent of their products (midpoint mean, N 34), compared to 47 and 66 percent for secrecy and lead time.
-The role of patents is somewhat stronger in computers and electronic equipment industries, but all industries relevant to this analysis report secrecy as more effective than patents in product innovation.
-Any regulatory requirements to disclose information about new products may thus affect a major innovation appropriation mechanism.
+Empirically, the magnitude of the effects of information frictions at invention level is less well understood.
+Most of the literature on invention-level disclosure focuses on the patent system \citep[e.g.,][]{cox_patent_2019, gross_hidden_2023}, in part because undisclosed inventions are, by design, difficult to observe.
+Recent contributions focus on academic science, public infrastructure, or individual inventor mobility \citep[e.g.,][]{bryan_impact_2021, berkes_knowledge_2024, johnson_innovation_2024}, but the impact of information frictions on product innovation remains difficult to quantify.

-In this paper, I use a unique dataset of wireless-capable products to study the effects of government transparency on follow-on innovation.
-The empirical setup has two advantages: it covers the universe of all wireless-capable products introduced to the U.S. market, making it possible to observe the majority of products not protected by a patent, and it includes detailed technical description of each product, making it possible to track the use of specific technologies.
-Wireless-enabled products represent the most high-tech electronic products today, and the U.S. market is representative to the frontier of technology globally, making the analysis broadly relevant.
+This gap is notable given the significance private firms give to secrecy.
+Surveys consistently find that firms appropriate their inventions using secrecy and lead time significantly more than patenting across almost all industries.
+Firms that do patent do so endogenously \citep{kankanhalli_paradox_2024, hall_choice_2014}, skewing toward specific industries and large firms \citep{levin_appropriating_1987, arundel_relative_2001, cohen_protecting_2000}.
+In a 1994 U.S. survey, \citet[][p.
+33]{cohen_protecting_2000} find that R\&D laboratories in the communication equipment industry report patents as an effective appropriation mechanism for 26 percent of their products (midpoint mean, N 34), compared to 47 and 66 percent for secrecy and lead time.